-Located on Colorado’s far western slope, Mesa County is home to the largest city west of the continental divide in the state, Grand Junction (GJ).
-Between Palisade, GJ, and Fruita you have an area full of fantastic sights and sounds, with plenty of camping to accommodate travelers.
-There are campgrounds at two state parks, a national monument, BLM land, private RV parks, and various others.
+Between Palisade, Grand Junction, and Fruita you have an area full of fantastic campgrounds to accommodate travelers.
+There is camping at two state parks, a national monument, BLM land, private RV parks, and various others.

 Although it’s not directly in the midst of the woods or tallest peaks, you’ll find easy access to both the Uncompahgre (to the south) and Grand Mesa (to the east) national forests.
 They each provide seemingly endless acres of alpine activities, from mesmerizing hikes and off-road driving to additional camping a bit further from civilization.
 However, you’ll still find plenty of outdoor recreation and campgrounds closer to town.